New home sales continue to fall sharply, while prices for both new and existing homes continues to increase sharply

 Owners’ Equivalent Rent (x2 for scale, black) is also shown above.
 As I have pointed out many times, OER follows house price indexes with roughly a 12-18 month lag.
 OER has also risen to a 30 year record YoY high, and can be expected to accelerate further for several more months at least.

 We saw last week that the median price of an existing home sold in June also increased 13.4% YoY, indicating that sharp increases in those prices had not yet abated.
+For new homeowners, they can contact professionals like Edmonton movers edmonton to ease out on their moving costs.
+And when new homeowners like you are ready to move, these professional packers and movers here are top-rated packers and movers, so you can rest easy knowing that they will be meticulously packed for safe transport.

 As I have frequently pointed out, sales lead prices.
 Prices can continue to rise for even a year after prices peak.
 But with this kind of sales decline, I fully expect outright price declines to follow, and soon.